5 National Parks In North India You Can Travel To During Covid

 Located along the Indo-Nepal border in Uttar Pradesh is the Dudhwa Tiger Reserve.
-As this park is away from the mainstream tourist radar, it makes for an ideal national park to visit during Covid in north India.
+As this park is away from the mainstream tourist radar, it makes for an ideal national park in North India to visit during Covid.

 The fertile lands of this park have nurtured plants and forests which in turn have supported the fascinating wildlife here.
 This wasn’t always the case as these lands were indiscriminately exploited by poachers.
 It took the efforts of “Billy” Arjan Singh, a hunter-turned-conservationist, to make these lands a wildlife sanctuary and reintroduce animals here.

 Thanks to him, Dudhwa Tiger Reserve now has a sizable population of tigers and rhinoceroses.
 Along the marshes, you can spot large numbers of the Barasingha and the black-necked stork.